Holographic Correlators Beyond Maximal Supersymmetry: Introduction

 The 5d gauged supergravity perspective on this holographic duality provides a way to calculate the correlators of interest.
 As shown in \cite{Malek:2019eaz} one can use methods from Exceptional Field Theory (ExFT) together with the detailed knowledge of the KK spectrum of the UV AdS vacuum solution to find the KK spectrum of any critical point of the potential in the lower-dimensional gauged supergravity.
 This method was applied in \cite{Bobev:2020lsk} to compute the full KK spectrum of supergravity excitations of the Pilch-Warner type IIB solution \cite{Pilch:2000ej} and organize them into multiplets of the 4d $\mathcal{N}=1$ superconformal algebra.
-This amounts to an explicit holographic evaluation of all 2pt-functions of local operators in the LS SCFT dual to supergravity modes.
-As in the Klebanov-Witten theory discussed above, one finds that the KK spectrum contains both short and long multiplets suggesting that this is indeed a structural feature of AdS$_5$/CFT$_4$ holographic pairs with $\mathcal{N}=1$ supersymmetry.
+This amounts to an explicit holographic evaluation of all 2pt-functions of local operators in the LS SCFT dual to supergravity modes.\footnote{See \cite{Muck:2008qnc} for a holographic calculation of some 2pt-functions of low-lying supergravity scalar modes along the holographic RG flows that connects the UV and IR AdS vacua.} As in the Klebanov-Witten theory discussed above, one finds that the KK spectrum contains both short and long multiplets suggesting that this is indeed a structural feature of AdS$_5$/CFT$_4$ holographic pairs with $\mathcal{N}=1$ supersymmetry.

 Encouraged by this success, in this work we turn to the holographic calculation of 3pt-functions of scalar operators in the LS SCFT.
 This is a harder problem since one needs to find a cubic effective action for all supergravity excitations around the Pilch-Warner solution and compute the relevant Witten diagrams.
 Fortunately, the consistent truncation to 5d gauged supergravity offers a convenient shortcut that allows to solve this problem for a subset of the KK modes dual to the lowest lying operators in the LS SCFT.
 The 5d maximal gauged supergravity contains 42 scalar fields that have a highly non-trivial and non-linear potential.
 The fluctuations of these fields around the UV and IR supersymmetric AdS$_5$ vacua described above are dual to the lowest lying scalar operators in the $\mathcal{N}=4$ SYM and $\mathcal{N}=1$ LS SCFTs.
 The quadratic and cubic terms of these fluctuating scalars in the expansion of the 5d supergravity action encode the conformal dimensions of the dual CFT operators and their 3pt-functions.
 To simplify this cubic expansion of the 5d theory we focus on a further consistent truncation, derived in \cite{Bobev:2016nua} using the symmetries of the gauged supergravity, which contains 10 scalar fields and is technically more manageable.
 Importantly, these 10 scalars belong to different superconformal multiplets in the LS SCFT including both BPS and non-BPS operators.